untoldengine/UntoldEngine/docs/API/UsingAnimationSystem.md

 ### Step 2: Link the Mesh to the Entity

-Load your rigged model’s .usdc file and link it to the entity.
+Load your rigged model's `.untold` runtime asset and link it to the entity.
 This step ensures the entity is visually represented in the scene.

 ```swift
 setEntityMesh(entityId: redPlayer, filename: "redplayer", withExtension: "untold", flip: false)